Home Compare DGX vs SOON.SW

 Quest Diagnostics vs Sonova Holding: Which Stock Looks Stronger in 2026?

-Quest Diagnostics holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Quest Diagnostics holds the cleaner structural position, with the lead spread across growth and stability.
 Sonova still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Quest Diagnostics holds the more constructive position.
 That puts structure and market broadly in agreement — Quest Diagnostics's lead looks more confirmed than conflicted.

 Trajectory Similarity